elxraudio/elxr/README.md

 h1 {
     text-align: center; /* Center the heading */
     margin-top: 50px;
-}
+    margin-bottom: 5px; /* Reduce bottom margin to eliminate extra space */
+    border: none; /* Ensure no borders around the heading */ }

 p {
     text-align: center; /* Center the subtitle */
-}
+    margin-top: 0; /* Remove top margin to bring it closer to the heading */ }

 .link-container {